 Property, materials, and other in-kind assets received as donations are recorded and reflected in the accompanying consolidated financial statements at their estimated fair values at the date of receipt.
+Donated goods and services were not material to the consolidated financial statements in either the year ended September 30, 2023 or 2022.

-Research and Development
+Research and Development, and Software Development Costs